You had a procedure to remove your hemorrhoid. Hemorrhoids are swollen veins in the anus or lower part of the rectum.

 - You may have a lot of pain after surgery as the area tightens and relaxes.
 Take the pain medicines on time as instructed.
 DO NOT wait until the pain gets bad to take them.

-- Be sure to drink plenty of fluids, such as broth, juices, tea, and water.
+- Be sure to drink plenty of fluids, such as broth, juice, and water.

 - Your doctor may suggest using a stool softener so that it is easier to have bowel movements.